yam1-croissant/shiva_phase2/Curated Challenges/Reverse Eng.md

 It spawns a new thread using _ZN3std6thread5spawn17hc82cf960114777baE(&uStack_168,&uStack_150).

-The uStack_150 structure passed to the thread likely contains the Sender from the first channel (uStack_228) and the Sender from the second channel (uStack_1f8).
+The uStack_150 structure passed to the thread contains the Sender from the first channel (uStack_228) and the Sender from the second channel (uStack_1f8).

 It then iterates through the bytes of the user's input and sends each byte (uStack_1) to the first channel's Sender (&uStack_238).